 First, contribution from aerosol was analyzed across wavelength and over a series of altitudes.
 The aerosol profile demonstrated in Figure 2 is the background aerosol profile with particle size distribution 1 as given in Table 1.
-As expected, the percent aerosol increased as wavelengths become longer.
-However, as seen in Figure 2, which is a forward scattering case (SZA of 45o, SSA of 60o), the percentage of the signal that is caused by the aerosol has increased in the vertical polarization whereas the horizontal polarization has less sensitivity to aerosol.
-It should be noted that the opposite effect is seen for a backscatter case.
-Another interesting feature to note is the vertical polarization reached a maximum of 70% aerosol contribution at approximately 1200 nm at 25 km then falls off as wavelengths get longer.
-The aerosol signal becomes monotonically stronger as wavelength increases for scalar and horizontal polarizations.
+Figure 2 demonstrates the percentage of aerosol of one of the linear polarizations minus the percent aerosol of the scalar polarization.
+The percent aerosol increased as wavelengths become longer.
+However, the percentage of the signal that is caused by the aerosol has increased in the vertical polarization whereas the horizontal polarization has less sensitivity to aerosol.
+The aerosol signal generally becomes monotonically stronger as wavelength increases for all polarizations.

 A similar analysis was performed using a variety of geometries at a range of altitudes to assess the aerosol signal strength.
 Figure 3 demonstrates the percent aerosol signal for 15.5 km tangent altitude with the background aerosol loading and an albedo of zero.
 A sharp difference is noted between the forward and backward scattering geometries.
 The scalar and horizontal polarization cases follow a similar signal dependence, with the strongest aerosol signal from long wavelengths in the forward scatter direction.
 For the vertical polarization, we see that it has a strong aerosol signal contribution for all forward scattering directions, even for short wavelengths.
 For backwards scattering, slightly less aerosol signal is observed, but the shape is similar for aerosol signal from the scalar and horizontal cases.
 With the vertical polarization, it should be noted that modeling the radiance at a SSA of 90o is very sensitive to particle size distribution, which may make this geometry difficult to perform accurate retrievals.
 Finally, the SZA only effects the percent of the aerosol signal by less than 0.5% no matter the geometry and is not an important consideration.

 The sensitivity of aerosol between horizontal and scalar radiances is approximately the same and the vertical polarization has better sensitivity in the forward scattering case than the backscatter case.
 However, only measuring a linear polarization results in a loss of overall radiance or signal.
 In Figure 5, the ratio of the total polarized radiance over the total scalar radiance is shown as a percentage for a SZA of 45o and SSA of 60o with a background aerosol profile.
 Using a horizontal polarization would result in only observing approximately 58% of the signal for shorter wavelengths compared to the scalar case and at longer wavelengths this increases to approximately 66%.
-For the back scatter case, the percentage of the measured signal increases slightly to 74% at short wavelength and 80% at long wavelengths.
+For the back scatter case, the percentage of the lost signal increases slightly to 74% at short wavelength and 80% at long wavelengths.
 The loss of signal would need to be accounted for by a small increase in exposure times, a mean of approximately 30%.
 For the vertical polarizations, however the increased aerosol signal in the forward scatter case is met with a loss in overall signal of up to 70% compared to the scalar case and for the backscatter case a decrease of up to 85% is observed.
 This is a significant loss of signal that will essentially close to double the exposure time.
 Depending on the expected exposure times for an optical instrument, this may lead to a situation where the increases results in unacceptable times despite the increase in aerosol sensitivity.